an920107/health-care-website/document/specification.md

   - `[locale]`: Internationalization
     - `post`: Show all posts with keyword search and category filter
       - `[id]`: Show the specified post
-    - `restaurant`: Show all restaurant report with keyword search and category filter
+    - `restaurant`: Show all restaurant reports with keyword search and category filter
       - `[id]`: Show the specified restaurant report
     - `page` / `[id]`: Show the specified page
-    - `disease`: Show all disease post with keyword search and category filter
+    - `disease`: Show all disease posts with keyword search and category filter
       - `[id]`: Show the specified disease post
     - `download`: Show all download links with keyword search and category filter
     - `privacy`: Show the privacy announcement
     - `dengue`: Show all dengue filled history
       - `new`: Create a new dengue form
-    - `admin`: Show all accessable admin page
+    - `admin`: Show all accessible admin pages
       - `carousel`: Show all uploaded carousel, to create and to manage them
       - `post`: Show all created post, to create and manage them
         - `edit` / `[id]`: Create a new post or edit an existing one
       - `restaurant`: Show all created restaurant reports
         - `edit` / `[id]`: Create a new restaurant report or edit an existing one
       - `page` / `edit` / `[id]`: Edit the specified static page
-      - `dengue`: Show all building manager and manage them, and to download the report
+      - `dengue`: Show all building managers and manage them, and download the report
-      - `insurance`: Show all insurance information, to create and manage them
+      - `insurance`: Show all insurance information, create and manage them
         - `edit` / `[id]`: Create a new insurance information
-      - `permission`: Show all user and manage them
+      - `permission`: Show all users and manage them
-    - `login`: A Button to redirect to portal
+    - `login`: A button to redirect to the portal
-    - `logout`: Crear access token cookies
+    - `logout`: Clear access token cookies
-    - `redirect`: The langing page to wait auth token
+    - `redirect`: The landing page to wait for auth token
-  - `callback`: Receive auth token from backend server
+  - `callback`: Receive auth token from the backend server

 ## APIs